-MH370 Pilot, Captain Zaharie Amad Shah, Deliberately Crashed Plane In Murder-Suicide, Says Australian TV Show
+MH370 Captian Zaharie Amad Shah Deliberately Crashed Plane In Murder-Suicide, Says Australian TV Show

 “If you were commissioning me to do this operation and try and make a 777 disappear, I would do exactly the same thing.”

 Shah was aided, unwittingly, in his suicide mission by his co-pilot, Fariq Abdul Hamid, according to The Evening Standard.
-The inexperienced first officer had never flown a 777 without a training officer beside him, so he may have been unaware of what Shah was doing.
+The inexperienced First Officer had never flown a 777 without a training officer beside him, so he may have been unaware of what Shah was doing.

 As the search operation draws to an end, one burning question remains: what really happened to MH370? #9Newshttps://t.co/OBz2ec3K9O